History 105 SAMPLE Syllabus

 In order to help students engage with the textbook 15 assignments of 15 Multiple choice questions has been created as home work.
 Points will be earned by completing the assignments –> MAX 5 points for each chapter plus 5 extra points if all assignments are completed.
 While I will follow the general structure of the text this course will not simply cover the textbook material.
 It is assumed that students will read the textbook for themselves.
 Students should take notes.

-I AM NOT RESPONSIBLE FOR TECHNICAL ISSUES WITH BLACK BOARD PLEASE CONTACT THE ACADEMIC TECHNOLOGIES RESOURCE CENTER (ATRC) https://www.palomar.edu/atrc/helpdesk
+I AM NOT RESPONSIBLE FOR TECHNICAL ISSUES WITH CANVAS PLEASE CONTACT THE ACADEMIC TECHNOLOGIES RESOURCE CENTER (ATRC) https://www.palomar.edu/atrc/helpdesk

 Attendance and Late Papers: